wimpysworld/deb-get/README.md

         search for the given regex(7) term(s) from the list of available packages supported by deb-get and display matches.

 show
-        show information about the given package including its download source.
+        show information about the given package including its install source and update mechanism.

 list
         list the packages available via deb-get.